 The Pull roll nip on (closed) when the machine is on or driving, and nip off when the machine stops.
 Depending on the properties of the substrate or our production requirements, tension isolation can be established with the nip open or closed.

+Load Cell

+A load cell mounted on the Pull roll’s lead-out idler roll monitors web tension.
+It indicates the actual tension of the web so that it can be better regulated.

+Drive Motors

+The drive rolls on Pull roll is belt-driven by AC vector motors.
+The 5.5 kW AC vector helical geared drive motor attached to a gear reducer and a Timing belt powers the drive rolls.
+The motor operates under tension or draw regulate the speed of the web through the Pull roll.